Students in precalculus and

 calculator too much.

-- You don't know the appearance
+- You don't know the general features and "shape"

 of simple graphs like y = (x-1)^2, y = cos(2x) + 1, y = 2^(-x), etc.